Zeb-un-Nissa: Aurangzeb's accession

 When Aurangzeb became the emperor after Shah Jahan, Zeb-un-Nissa was 21 years old.
 Aurangzeb learnt of the talent and capacity of his daughter and began to discuss the political affairs of his Empire with her, listening to her opinions.
-It has been mentioned in some books that Aurangzeb sent all the royal princes for the reception of Zeb-un-Nisa each time she entered the court.
-Zeb-un-Nissa had four other younger sisters: Zeenat-un-Nissa, Zubdat-un-Nissa, Badr-un-Nissa and Mehr-un-Nissa.
+It has been mentioned in some books that Aurangzeb sent all the royal princes for the reception of Zeb-un-Nissa each time she entered the court.
+Zeb-un-Nissa had four younger sisters: Zeenat-un-Nissa, Zubdat-un-Nissa, Badr-un-Nissa and Mihr-un-Nissa.

 Regarding her looks, "... she is described as being tall and slim, her face round and fair in colour, with two moles, or beauty-spots, on her left cheek.
 Her eyes and abundant hair were very black, and she had thin lips and small teeth.
 In Lahore Museum is a contemporary portrait, which corresponds to this description...
 In dress she was simple and austere; in later life she always wore white, and her only ornament was a string of pearls round her neck."
-Also with the way she dressed comes about her making an invention. " Zeb-un-Nissa invented a woman garment known as Angya Kurti.
+Also with the way she dressed comes about her making an invention.
+"Zeb-un-Nissa invented a woman garment known as Angya Kurti.
 This was a modified form of the dress of the women of Turkestan.
 The modification was done to suit Indian conditions".

 Zeb-un-Nissa lived in a period when many "great" poets were at the peak of their reputation; e.g. Mawlana Abdul Qader Bedil, Kalim Kashani, Saa'eb Tabrizi and Ghani Kashmiri.
 There is a noticeable influence of Hafez Sherazi's style on the poetry of Zeb-un-Nissa.
 However, she is considered as one of the poets of the Indian School of Poetry in Persian.
 "Zebunnisa was trained in the serious study of religious doctrine and in matters in faith, and she was known as an excellent scholar in several academic areas and as a literary figure and patron of some renown.
 She sang well and composed songs and planted many of the gardens of her day."

 Zeb-un-Nissa selected "Makhfi" (which means "Hidden One" in Persian) as her pen-name in her poetry.
-In addition to her poetic book or collection of poems, called Diwan, which contains approximately 5,000 verses, she also wrote the following books: Monis 'ul-Roh, Zeb 'ul-Monsha’at (زیب المنشآت / زيب المنشئات, "Literary Compositions of Zeb") and Zeb 'ul-Tafāsir (زيب التفاسير, "Tafsirs of Zeb"), the first and only tafsir written by a woman.
-In Makhzan 'ul-Ghaib (مخزن الغيب), the author writes that the poetic book of Zeb-un-Nissa contained 15,000 verses.
+In addition to her poetic book or collection of poems, called Diwan, which contains approximately 5,000 verses, she also wrote the following books: Monis 'ul-Roh, Zeb 'ul-Monsha’at (زیب المنشآت / زيب المنشئات, "Literary Compositions of Zeb") and Zeb 'ul-Tafāsir (زيب التفاسير, "Quranic Tafsirs of Zeb"), the first and only tafsir written by a woman.
+In Makhzan 'ul-Ghaib (مخزن الغيب, "Store of the Unseen"), the author writes that the poetic book of Zeb-un-Nissa contained 15,000 verses.
 Zeb-un-Nissa encouraged compilations and translations of various works also.